grampelberg/backbone.couchdb.js/README.md

     <script src="backbone.js"></script>
     <script src="backbone.couchdb.js"></script>

-Then, in your app, add a little bit of config:

-    Backbone.couch.options.database = 'my_database';
-    Backbone.couch.options.design = 'my_design_document';

 ## Models

 There's nothing that you'll need to do to make this work with models.
 The model